Super-Resolution of BVOC Maps by Adapting Deep Learning Methods: Results

 In this section, we investigate the performance of our method over more realistic and challenging scenarios.
-In particular, we aim at performing \gls{sr} of emission profiles that are not in the same time range and are also in different geographical areas than those used in the training phase.

-In a real-world context, the possibility to train with past data and test on future data would be highly desirable.
+In particular, we aim to perform \gls{sr} of emission profiles in a different time range and geographical areas than those used in the training phase.
+In a real-world context, the possibility to train with past data and test on future data would be a highly desirable feature.
 Moreover, the availability of training data inherent to the same geographic area may be infeasible.
 As mentioned previously, measurements of biogenic emissions are often limited to restricted geographical areas.

-To address these scenarios, from the main dataset $\mathcal{D}$ we build two subsets: \begin{itemize}[leftmargin=*] \itemsep{0.1pt} \item $\mathcal{D}_T$ — \emph{Time}: we consider patches from years 2000-2014 for training, from years 2014-2018 for validation, and from years 2018-2020 for testing.
+To address these scenarios, from the main dataset $\mathcal{D}$ we build two subsets: \begin{itemize}[leftmargin=*] \itemsep{0.1pt} \item $\mathcal{D}_T$ — \emph{Time}: we consider patches from years 2000-2014 for training, from years 2014-2018 for validation and years 2018-2019 for testing.
 This prevents the network from learning inter-annual biases and enables to investigate the temporal dependence. \item $\mathcal{D}_{TA}$ — \emph{Time \& Area}: a split version of $\mathcal{D}_T$ dataset that considers a portion of the spatial coverage for training and the remaining part for testing.
-This enables us to investigate spatial dependence. \end{itemize} We compare the performances of our method over $\mathcal{D}_T$ and $\mathcal{D}_{TA}$ with those achieved on the initial dataset $\mathcal{D}$.
+This enables to investigate spatial dependence. \end{itemize} We compare the performances of our method over $\mathcal{D}_T$ and $\mathcal{D}_{TA}$ with those achieved on the initial dataset $\mathcal{D}$.
 Notice that $\mathcal{D}_{TA}$ contains the smallest amount of emission pairs due to temporal and geographical constraints.
-To fairly compare the three scenarios, we randomly sample the bigger datasets $\mathcal{D}_T$ and $\mathcal{D}$ such to have the same cardinality of $\mathcal{D}_{TA}$.
-For simplicity, we compare only the three best performing networks namely \gls{sansisr}, \gls{rcan} and \gls{msrresnet}.
+To fairly compare the three scenarios, we randomly sample the bigger datasets $\mathcal{D}_T$ and $\mathcal{D}$ to have the same cardinality as $\mathcal{D}_{TA}$.
+For simplicity, we compare only the three best-performing networks namely, \gls{sansisr}, \gls{rcan}, and \gls{msrresnet}.

 Results are shown in Table~\ref{tab:realistic scenario}.
 The three networks perform very similarly, with \gls{sansisr} achieving the best results in most cases.
 It is worth noticing that we can super-resolve unseen emissions from different years (i.e., $\mathcal{D}_T$ results).
 On the contrary, the performance drops drastically when dealing with geographical areas unseen in the training phase (i.e., $\mathcal{D}_{TA}$ results).
 This worse result occurs because of the close link between biogenic emissions and land morphology and the vegetation type of the area used in training.